Okayama Castle: History

 In 1570, Ukita Naoie killed castle lord Kanemitsu Munetaka and started remodeling the castle and completed by his son Hideie in 1597.
 Three years later, Hideie sided with the ill-fated Toyotomi Clan at the Battle of Sekigahara, was captured by the Tokugawa Clan and exiled to the island prison of Hachijo.
 The castle and surrounding fiefdoms were given to Kobayakawa Hideaki as spoils of war.
 Kobayakawa died just two years later without leaving an heir, and the castle (and fiefdom) was given to the Ikeda Clan, who later added Kōraku-en as a private garden.

 In 1869 the castle became the property of the Meiji government's Hyōbu-shō (Ministry of War), who saw the 'samurai' era castles as archaic and unnecessary.
-Like many other castles throughout Japan, the outer moats were filled in and the old castle walls gradually disappeared underneath the city.
-On June 29, 1945, allied bombers burnt the castle to the ground.
-Reconstruction work began in 1964 and was completed in 1966.
+Like many other castles throughout Japan, the outer moats were filled in, most castle buildings were dismantled and the old castle walls gradually disappeared underneath the city.
+On June 29, 1945, allied bombers burnt the main keep, and an adjacent gate, to the ground, leaving only two turrets and some of the stone walls remaining.
+Reconstruction work on the keep and gate began in 1964 and was completed in 1966.
 In 1996 the rooftop gargoyles were gilded as part of the 400th anniversary celebrations.